Van der Kerchove generator set

 Name: Van der Kerchove steam generator set

-Location: Higher Technical School of Engineers, ETSI.
-Southwest of the main façade.
+Location: Higher Technical School of Engineering, ETSI.
+Southwest of the main facade.

-Origin/History: From 1924 to 1968 the machine was used for the production of electrical energy at the Monzón Sugar Factory - de Cinca - (Huesca).
-During the period 1968-1972 it generated energy at the Guadalete Sugar Factory in Jerez de La Frontera.
+Origin/History: From 1924 to 1968, the machine was used for electricity generation at the Monzón Sugar Factory in Cinca (Huesca).
+During the period 1968-1972, it generated electricity at the Guadalete Sugar Factory in Jerez de la Frontera.

 1. Technical characteristics

-Material: Cast Iron (Cast) / Forged Steel / Alloy
+Material: Cast iron (Cast iron) / Forged steel / Alloy

-Use: The generating set converted the reciprocating motion of the steam engine into electricity by rotating the flywheel mounted on a crankshaft within the magnetic field of the generator.
+Use: The generator set converted the reciprocating motion of the steam engine into electricity, by turning the flywheel mounted on a crankshaft within the magnetic field of the generator.

-General description: The steam engine and electric power generator is a clear exponent of the latest moments of steam technology applied to the production of electricity through the use of the turbine system.
-It is therefore a singular example of technological change and an important example of electrical technology.
+Overview: The steam engine and electric power generator is a prime example of the final stages of steam technology applied to electricity production using a turbine system.
+It is therefore a unique example of technological change and an important example of electrical technology.

 1. Cataloging-Documentation